AAFC-BICoE/dina-py/README.md

 ## Todo

 * Develop models in order to have an object returned rather than a dict for the request return types.
-* A way to refresh the token when it is expired.
 * A way to re-use tokens when making different API calls.
 * Implement and test the other request types for Person.
 * Add support for other Dina entities.
-*

 ## Tests

 * 2 tests only, both for PersonSchema, testing deserialization only